fracpete/bootstrapp/README.md

 -J, --external-jar JAR_OR_DIR
 	The external jar or directory with jar files to also include in the application.

+-x, --exclusion EXCLUSION
+	The maven artifacts to exclude from all the dependencies ('group:artifact').

 -r, --repository REPOSITORY
 	The maven repository to use for bootstrapping the application (id;name;